iqbal-lab/ASM_NGS_conf_report/_sections/results.md

----
-## Answering the challenge questions
+### Answering the challenge questions

-"Do the product isolates from facility #1 match the environmental swabs from facility #1?"
+_Do the product isolates from facility #1 match the environmental swabs from facility #1?_

 Yes.

-"At facility #1, the manufacturer claims that since the positive swabs did not come from food contact surfaces the contamination must come from another source.
-Do the product isolates match any other food/environmental isolates currently in the NCBI/SRA database under BioProjects PRJNA212117 or PRJNA215355?"
+_At facility #1, the manufacturer claims that since the positive swabs did not come from food contact surfaces the contamination must come from another source.
+Do the product isolates match any other food/environmental isolates currently in the NCBI/SRA database under BioProjects PRJNA212117 or PRJNA215355?_

 Yes, the CFSAN samples mentioned and shown above.

-"Do the environmental/product isolates from either facility match clinical isolates in the BioProjects listed in question 1, or any other clinical Listeria monocytogenes isolates available from other public data sources?"
+_Do the environmental/product isolates from either facility match clinical isolates in the BioProjects listed in question 1, or any other clinical Listeria monocytogenes isolates available from other public data sources?_

 Yes, as above.

-"Can you identify the clinical cases associated with this contamination event?"
+_Can you identify the clinical cases associated with this contamination event?_

 No.